HOW DO I ENTER THE SAINTS ACADEMY?

 CAN I STILL PLAY FOR MY SCHOOL OR CLUB?

-The Saints Academy management believe the best way for a player to develop and learn is by playing rugby.
+Saints Academy management believe the best way for a player to develop and learn is by playing rugby, so in theory yes.
 That said, the team are also keen to ensure that a player's time is managed effectively and so appearances for other teams will be managed on a player-to-player basis in order to avoid placing too high a workload on any individual.
 This applies not only to the amount of matches they will play in, but also the amount of training they do with the club.

 IF I JOIN THE ACADEMY WHICH TEAM WILL I PLAY FOR?

 FULL-TIME (SENIOR ACADEMY) Over the past couple of seasons the Saints Academy has extended their list of fixtures to closer mirror that of a senior full-time side.
-In 2011/12 21 games were played by Senior Academy sides, all against high tariff opposition, including the Academies of other Aviva Premiership Rugby and Heineken Cup clubs, national sides such as England Under-18s and Canada and exceptional school or college sides, such as England Schools and Hartpury College (a combination of Gloucester, Bristol and Exeter Academy players).
 All home games are played on the Franklin's Gardens main pitch or the first team training pitch - which is maintained to the same high standard.

-Players deemed ready may well receive senior honours for the Wanderers in the 'A' League and friendlies, or even the first team, frequently in LV= Cup ties and increasingly often in Aviva Premiership Rugby and Heineken Cup.
-Many Senior Academy players will be dual-registered (see page 34) in order to ready them further for senior rugby at the Saints.
+Players deemed ready may well receive senior honours for the Wanderers in the 'A' League and friendlies, or even the first team, frequently in Anglo-Welsh Cup ties and increasingly often in Aviva Premiership Rugby and Heineken Cup.
+Many Senior Academy players will be dual-registered with other, normally Championship or National League One, Clubs in order to ready them further for senior rugby at Saints.
 Those who impress at a club level may also earn representative honours with England or their respective nation at age group level.

-PART-TIME (JUNIOR ACADEMY AND EPDG) All players under the age of 18 and not on a full-time contract with the Saints will generally play age group rugby for the club, for example Under-14s and Under-15s in the EPDG or Under-17s in the Junior Academy.
+PART-TIME (JUNIOR ACADEMY AND PDG) All players under the age of 18 and not on a full-time contract with the Saints will generally play age group rugby for the club, for example Under-14s through Under-16s in the PDG or Under-18s in the Junior Academy.
 There is often a crossover where Junior Academy players will be involved in Senior Academy matches and less frequently senior games for the Wanderers.
 Representative honours are also available at age group level, be it for county, region or country.

 AS A PARENT, WHAT CAN I DO TO HELP?